Kevin Brown (right-handed pitcher): New York Yankees

 On December 11, 2003, Brown was traded to the New York Yankees as part of a deal that sent Jeff Weaver, Yhency Brazobán, Brandon Weeden, and $2.6 million in cash to Los Angeles.
 In 2004, he posted a 10–6 record with a 4.09 ERA, but experienced health problems throughout the season.
 Toward the end of the season, he punched a concrete column in frustration, breaking his hand.
 He returned to the rotation near the end of September but failed to get out of the first inning in a start at Fenway Park.

 During that season's playoffs, Brown pitched well in the Division Series, but then lasted only two innings in his first start of the 2004 American League Championship Series (ALCS) against the Red Sox.

 However, it was Brown's performance in Game 7 of the ALCS (with the Yankees trying to avoid being the first team in baseball history to lose a series they led three games to none) that he is perhaps most negatively remembered for in New York: Brown lasted less than two innings while being charged with five earned runs, including a two-run homer to David Ortiz in the first inning.
-He left with the bases loaded in the second inning (allowing Johnny Damon to subsequently hit the first pitch from Javier Vasquez for a grand slam).
+He left with the bases loaded in the second inning (allowing Johnny Damon to subsequently hit the first pitch from Javier Vazquez for a grand slam).